Prints

 TL;DR - Nick's Candid Take On All This

-I really like glass-free float-frame artwork, so I do c-type prints frequently for my own home and office.
-But I also really like the look of a pigment print on photo rag float-mounted in a shadowbox, so sometimes I do that.
+I really like glass-free float-frame artwork, so I sometimes do c-type prints for my own home and office.
+But I also really like the look of a matte-finish pigment print float-mounted in a shadowbox, so sometimes I do that.
 It's a beautiful high-end look, but I don't like that it has glass because I don't like reflections and it makes the artwork much heavier.
 In either case, I simply weigh the pros and cons for that specific application and I just take the bad with the good.

 If you'd like to frame your limited edition print without glass, email me to request a c-type print instead of the standard pigment print.